begriffs/angular-paginate-anything/README.md

 total items after a slash, where total items can be "*" meaning unknown or infinite.

+When there are zero elements to return your server should send status code 204 (no content), `Content-Range: */0`, and an empty body.

 To do all this header stuff you'll need to enable CORS on your server.
 In a Rails app you can do this by adding the following to `config/application.rb`: